 The one downside to diatomaceous earth is that it’s dangerous to breathe in for both humans and cats and can cause serious damage to your lungs and health.
-If you decide to use diatomaceous earth, make sure the brand you use is food grade.
-You will also need to remove the cats from the room and wear a mask while you are spreading it on the carpet.
-If applying it directly to your cat, only use extremely small amounts to prevent dust from entering the air.
+If you decide to use diatomaceous earth, make sure you are using food-grade, and be sure to remove the cats from the room and wear a mask while you are spreading it on the carpet.

 5. Baking Soda

 Baking soda is one of these products that has a million uses, and you can add flea removal to that list as well.
 There is no ingredients list needed for this remedy.
 Simply spread a liberal amount of baking soda over the carpet and furniture and scrub it in with a bristle brush.
 Once you treat the entire area, you can vacuum up the dust and dump it outside in a trash can.
 This remedy really cuts down on the number of fleas in your home, and since vacuuming is likely the first thing you will do, it makes sense to add it.

 You can also sprinkle some baking soda directly into your cat’s fur, rub it in and let it stay for 15-20 min before brushing it off and removing the rest with a damp towel.
 When using this remedy, please avoid the cat’s face and make sure your cat can not lick the baking soda off its fur.
 On rare occasions, cats can develop an allergy to baking soda, so you must be mindful and check the skin for any redness or signs of itchiness and discomfort.
 Take your cat to the vet if you notice any adverse reaction to the baking soda.